-- (a) When evaluating the effects of external events on the installation, it should be ensured that realistic and credible scenarios are identified and covered by a conservative scenario. - (b) For evaluations of beyond design basis external events, deterministic and as far as practicable by probabilistic methods should be used to assess safety margins.

-2.28.
-With regard to the design of nuclear power plants, Requirement 24 of SSR-2/1 (Rev. 1) [1] states:
+- (a) When evaluating the effects of external events on the installation, it should be ensured that realistic and credible scenarios are identified and covered by a conservative scenario. - (b) For evaluations of beyond design basis external events, deterministic and as far as practicable probabilistic methods should be used to assess safety margins. - 2.28.
+With regard to the design of nuclear power plants, SSR-2/1 (Rev. 1) [1] states: